veracity/veracity-documentation/sections/vap/dfmigration.md

 - Need Support?
 If you need any support, contact the [support team](mailto:support@veracity.com).

 ## Summary of Key Points
-- **Download and upload**: Download the original Power BI files if you do not have it in your source control repository.
+- **Download and upload**: Download the original Power BI files if you do not have them in your source control repository.
 - **Prepare for migration**: Familiarize yourself with File Storage and upload your data from Data Fabric to File Storage.
 - **Connect and update**: Change the old reports.
 Connect your reports to the new data source.
 Obtain access keys for your data in File Storage and change the Power BI reports using these keys.
 - **Upload**: Upload in VAP, and ensure they are correctly configured.